AiYangSky/SparrowSkyFlightControl/README.md

     Add a parameter management module.
     The issues with the MavLink microservice should be addressed in the next few days.
     The peripheral driver side needs to be temporarily shelved due to hardware issues.

+## 2022/8/22 v0.0.1

+    MavLink microservices that we want to support are basically completed.
+    Next will build the task management module of the system based on the command protocol of MavLink, so that the system always points to a specific command or task (maybe this should be counted as a sub-module of MavLink?).
+    Try not to introduce too many MavLink elements into design.

+    Current MavLink microservice deprecates more of the old protocol content, so it may not be very friendly to the existing ground station system.

+    Existing MavLink reserved interface implementation should be adjusted during the design of the task management module.